AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network

 \subsection{Operational Pipeline}

-Our research employs a sophisticated machine learning pipeline to identify and categorize covert communications within IPv6 network traffic, illustrated in Figure \ref{fig:insure_framework}.
-This machine learning pipeline integrates data collection, encryption, preprocessing techniques, and advanced neural network models.
+Our research employs a comprehensive machine learning pipeline to detect and classify covert communications embedded within IPv6 network traffic, as illustrated in Figure~\ref{fig:insure_framework}.
+This pipeline encompasses stages such as data collection, encryption, preprocessing, and the application of advanced neural network models.
 Below, we provide an overview of the five key steps involved in this process.
 Each step will be discussed in greater detail in the subsequent subsections.